-Incretin-based Peptide Technology - EuPort
+EuPort-based Peptide Technology

 EuPort is a platform technology that comprises a hydrophobic domain (e.g., substituted or unsubstituted alkyl chain) and a hydrophilic group (e.g., saccharide) conjugated to a non-terminal amino acid of the peptide.
 The technology, on which pemvidutide is based, allows the peptide to bind extensively to albumin, an abundant protein in the blood, slowing the elimination of the peptide and increasing its serum half-life, allowing for weekly instead of daily dosing, for example.
-EuPort technology may also slow the entry of the peptide into the circulation following subcutaneous injection which may lead to improvements in tolerability or other characteristics of the peptide as have been observed with pemvidutide.
-We have license rights to develop incretin-based peptide therapeutics based on EuPort technology for any indication.
+EuPort technology may also slow the entry of the peptide into the circulation following subcutaneous injection which may lead to improvements in tolerability, cardiovascular risk and other characteristics of the peptide as have been observed with pemvidutide.
+We have license rights to develop oxynomodulin (GLP1/glucagon dual receptor agonist)-based peptide therapeutics based on EuPort technology for any indication.

-Key aspects of our EuPort technology, supported by findings in our preclinical studies, include its potential to:
+Key aspects of our EuPort technology, supported by findings in our preclinical studies and clinical trial, include its potential to: